If you have diabetes, it is important to look after your feet to avoid infections and ulcers.

 - Use warm water and mild soap.

-- You may not be able to feel hot or cold temperatures very well.
-Test the temperature of the water with your elbow or ask someone else to test the temperature for you.
+- You may not be able to feel hot or cold well, so test the water temperature first with your elbow or ask someone to do it for you.

 - Rinse your feet thoroughly.